When you run a marketing team, you have to juggle numerous moving parts.

 Planning your projects and tasks ahead of time (e.g., at least one week in advance) can give team members visibility to their workload so they can manage their time efficiently and take advantage of the flexibility offered by remote working without compromising deadlines and deliverables.

-This is particularly helpful for tasks that require multiple steps, collaboration with other teams, and advanced scheduling.
+Visibility is incredibly helpful for tasks that require multiple steps, collaboration with other teams, and advanced scheduling.

 You can reduce last-minute issues and minimize their impact on other teams while ensuring better quality work.